How to create a complete digital marketing strategy for small businesses

 - Remaining relevant across all applicable markets

-Your digital marketing plan will help you achieve the objectives you’ve set for your business.
+Your digital marketing plan will help you achieve the objectives you’ve set for your business, and more specifically your online marketing goals.
 Now, it’s time to determine exactly how you will reach those targets.

 A great goal-oriented exercise helps you set actionable, measurable goals.
 A popular framework is the SWOT analysis, which stands for: